fru-art/fru-scripts/HerbCleanerScript/README.md

   - Deposit unrelated items
 - Start the script
     - Recommended to have a world hopping profile.
 See [Profile Management Guidelines](https://discord.com/channels/736938454478356570/1393939764092207134/1393939764092207134)
+    - Recommended to use Humanised AFKs or limit script runtime

 ## Known issues
 - GE bankers not supported